PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 ### Brief summary of the technical aspects of Bitcoin

 ![chapter 3 conclusion](https://youtu.be/gqILoXTUKdc)

-'Satoshi Nakamoto released the Bitcoin protocol in January 2009, which has since evolved thanks to a growing community of developers, miners, and users with Bitcoin nodes.
+Satoshi Nakamoto released the Bitcoin protocol in January 2009, which has since evolved thanks to a growing community of developers, miners, and users with Bitcoin nodes.
 By keeping their own copy of the Bitcoin blockchain, a public ledger of all Bitcoin transactions, these nodes can ensure the validity of transactions according to Bitcoin's consensus rules.
 This includes ensuring that miners produce valid blocks, which contain thousands of pending transactions.

 On average, a block is created every 10 minutes, and the miner who finds a valid hash for the next block is rewarded by the protocol with a reward whose amount is defined by the consensus rules, as well as the transaction fees from all transactions included in the valid block.
 Since the result of the hashing algorithm (SHA256) for a given input is considered unpredictable, the mining process involves building numerous candidate blocks and testing if their hash is valid or not.
 However, to ensure that the average time between two blocks remains constant (~10 mins) regardless of the number of miners and their computing power, the difficulty of finding a valid hash adjusts every 2016 blocks, approximately every 2 weeks.
 Miners have developed specialized SHA256 machines over time, called ASICS, to increase the hash rate per joule, which means the number of attempts per second and per consumed energy.